Józef Korbas: International career

 Korbas is famous for his excellent national team debut.
-On 12 September 1937 in Sofia, versus Bulgaria, he scored 3 goals and the match ended in 3–3 draw.
-In the history of the Polish national team, only two players managed to score a hat-trick in their first game, the other being Zygmunt Steuermann.
-Korbas's second and last match in white-red jersey took place in Warsaw, on 25 September 1938 (Poland - Jugoslavia 4-4).
+On 12 September 1937 in Sofia, he scored three goals in a 3–3 draw against Bulgaria.
+In the history of the Poland national team, only two players managed to score a hat-trick in their first game, the other being Zygmunt Steuermann.
+Korbas's second and last match in white-red jersey took place in Warsaw on 25 September 1938, a 4–4 draw against Yugoslavia.
 In this game, he also scored a goal.

 After football

 During Nazi occupation of Poland, in 1942 was arrested by the Germans and in March 1943 sent to Auschwitz concentration camp.
-From there, was shuttled to Sachsenhausen concentration camp.
-Having survived this, after the war returned to Poland, Korbas became a sport official as well as a coach.
-He was also a trainer such as Stilon Gorzów in 1954.
+From there, he was shuttled to Sachsenhausen concentration camp.
+Having survived this, he returned to Poland after the war, and became a sports official as well as a coach.
+He managed Stilon Gorzów in 1954.

 Korbas died on 2 October 1981 in Katowice.